A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Schemes

 As for preserving the positivity of cell averages $\{\xbar h_\jph\}$ for the conservative formulation \eref{2.5}, we will replace the evaluation $\bm {\mathcal{F}}_j$ with the Local Lax-Friedrichs' numerical flux in the troubled cells.
 The MOOD procedure is illustrated in Figure \ref{mood}.
+It is quite well-known that the Local Lax-Friedrichs' finite volume scheme for the evolution of the average value of water depth is positivity-preserving under the standard Courant--Friedrichs--Lewy (CFL) condition with a CFL number of 1.
+In the following theorem, we show that the first-order scheme \eref{2.42b} with \eref{2.42}--\eref{2.43} is also positivity-preserving for the evolution of the point value of water depth. \begin{theorem} Let $\xbar{h}_\jph$ and $h_j$ be the average and point values at the $n$-th time level, respectively.
+For the first-order scheme \eref{2.42b} with \eref{2.42}--\eref{2.43}, if $\xbar{h}_\jph\geq0$ and $h_j\geq0$, then $h_j^{n+1}\geq0$, for all $j$, under the CFL condition

+\end{theorem} Proof: For the sake of brevity, we consider only the forward Euler method in the discretization of the ODE system \eref{2.42b}.
+The resulting schemes will remain positivity-preserving when the forward Euler method is substituted with a three-stage third-order strong stability preserving Runge-Kutta solver in \cref{sec3}, as such a solver can be written as a convex combination of several forward Euler steps.